 She sold her work for $10 to $25, according to the magazine, which noted, "They are things of beauty, and at first glance no one believes that they are constructed from the lowly, discarded beverage bottle cap."
 As for Engele, she is quoted as saying, "It's hard work, especially on one's hands....
 And it takes a lot of effort to keep up the stockpile of bottle caps."

 Joe Wiser, a carpenter and disabled veteran, collected some 600,000 bottle caps in the 1930s, according to the catalog for the 1989 art exhibit, A Separate Reality: Florida Eccentrics.
-He washed and varnished them, nailed them to almost everything in his bar and restaurant and gave birth to the Bottlecap Inn, which is still in business in north Miami.
+He washed and varnished them, nailed them to almost everything in his bar and restaurant and gave birth to the Bottle Cap Inn, which lasted in north Miami into the 1990s.

 You don't have to be obscure or folkish to show traces of obsession in this genre.
 Some of the self-taught Mr. Imagination's small pieces are about the size of the common anonymous figures, but they are more personal and elaborate.
 He is best known for his paint-brush people and for his larger works, including bottle-cap mirrors, totems and thrones.
 His massive use of caps--strung, nailed or layered--exploits their structural properties, while his vision has earned him nationwide recognition as well as a recent exhibit at the Terra Museum in Chicago.